neoxia/apoyo/README.md

 - Libraries covering utilities for most use-cases, without having to install tons of libraries.
 - Libraries favoring composition and customability.

+## Notes on stability

+Currently, a lot of the packages are still in development, and as such may contain unstable API.

+To give you a better overview over which package may be used safely, we will use the following stages to track the stability of the packages when the version is still below *1.0.0*:

+- **Stage 1**: Highly unstable!
+These packages may still completely change or be deleted at any moment!

+- **Stage 2**: A first mostly stable version has been published, however we are still collecting feedback.
+The API may still change in 0.x.x versions, but we will keep backward compatibility.

+- **Stage 3**: Mostly stable, will probably be moved to *1.0.0* soon.

+Any package that is not listed below or in the documentation is by default not stable and should not be used.

 ## Packages

 - [Std](packages/std) (`@apoyo/std`): Contains general, framework agnostic utilities, such as utilities for errors, promises, async concurrency, and many others!